Current ThreatQ Version Filter

 Parameter Description

-MISP Domain Name The MISP server instance domain name (or IP address) preceded by the protocol it uses, such as https://my-misp-server.org.
+MISP Base URL The MISP server instance domain name (or IP address) preceded by the protocol it uses, such as https://my-misp-server.org.
 The provided domain name or IP address must be reachable from the ThreatQ instance.

 Disable Proxies If enabled, specifies that this feed should not honor any proxies setup in ThreatQuotient.